About Our Yacht

 - CD Player

-- Each cabin has 12v charger outlets as well as extensive charging outlets inc inverter powered 220v outlets in galley and salon, we even have an electric kettle all powered by our wind and solar charging system.
+- Each cabin has 12v charger outlets as well as extensive charging outlets inc inverter powered 220v outlets in galley and salon.

 Cockpit Sails & Rigging